Decorators’ Showcase and Contests at LA Cookie Con & Sweets Show

 The general public will cast votes for their favorites works on Facebook.
 The winners in each category will receive awesome prizes and trophies!

-This is a friendly, charitable showcase with a focus on supporting Epilepsy Foundation of Greater Los Angeles and celebrating edible art — so beginners through professionals are welcome, as are team entries.
+This is a friendly, charitable showcase with a focus on supporting charities and celebrating edible art — so beginners through professionals are welcome, as are team entries.
 Amateurs’ and professionals’ work will be grouped together as appropriate.

 Click the button below to pay the $50 entry fee to be donated to the Smile Train and Cookies for Kids Cancer.
 Good luck!